EzerE/Workout-Video-Classifier/README.md

 ## How to Run
 [Installation and running instructions]

-## Dataset
+## Dataset Source
-The project utilizes the Workout/Fitness Video dataset from Kaggle, comprising 652 short workout videos across 22 exercise categories.
+The dataset used in this project is the ["Workout/Fitness Video"](https://www.kaggle.com/datasets/hasyimabdillah/workoutfitness-video) dataset from Kaggle, created by Hasyim Abdillah.
+It contains 652 workout videos across 22 exercise categories, making it suitable for fitness movement classification tasks.

 The dataset presents several interesting challenges:

 - **Video Distribution**: The dataset has an uneven distribution of exercises, ranging from 62 videos for barbell biceps curl to 7 videos for plank exercises
 - **Duration Variability**: Videos vary significantly in length